 - Provides mechanical strength against base metal weight if moved

-- It prevents distortion during welding
+- It helps to prevent distortion during welding

 - It’s relatively easy to do once you know all the pitfalls of tacking

-- Most materials can be tack welded
+- All materials can be welded, can also be tack welded

 Disadvantages of Tack Welding